ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 Next, complete the following steps to build the authorization rules:

 1. Go to **Authorization** to specify the details of the authorization policy.
 1. Select the account from which the source service requests access to another service.
 Select **Assigned account(s)**.
-When you assign the authorization template to a child account later, the source account is populated to the same account as the child account, which holds the resource that is accessed.
+When you assign the authorization template to a child account later, the source account field is automatically set to match the child account that holds the accessed resource.
 1. Next, select the source service and resources.
    1. Select **VPC Infrastructure Services** from the list.
 Click **Next**.
    1. Select the scope by clicking **Specific resources**.